GSS Methodology Advisory Committee

 - expert advice and peer-review on individual research at various stages, from preliminary methods and ideas to more advanced work, providing advice on next steps

-- scoping and engagement work on developing new methods, including workshops and extraordinary meetings to tackle specific methodological challenges
+- scoping and engagement work on developing new methods, including workshops and meetings to tackle specific methodological challenges

 - independent state-of-the-art expert methods reviews

-- a collaborative approach to addressing methodological issues, encouraging knowledge sharing, and increasing ties between GSS and the wider expert community
+- a collaborative approach to addressing methodological issues, encouraging knowledge sharing, and increasing ties between the GSS and the wider expert community

 The GSS MAC responds to two main types of requests:

 1. Individual requests for expert advice and/or peer-review on specific projects

 Example: A GSS statistician developing a new methodology for weighting a survey can ask GSS MAC for direct and tailored expert advice during the planning stage, while work is in progress, or obtain peer-review upon completion.

 2. Scoping requests for developing new methodological frameworks and/or expert reviews in response to GSS priorities